rollswan-acebedo/centralized-attachment/README.md

         'folder-name', // Attach file will store in the /storage/app/<folder-name>
         'App\Models\ModelName', // Owner Model
         $model->id, // Owner Model ID
-        True // Optional Param, Default Value is False: set to true if the attach file is generated file );
+        'png', // Optional Param, To check whether the attach file is coming from file upload or generated file.
+Note: Set this file extension name argument if the attach file is generated/created file
+        's3' // Optional Param, The default value is local disk.
+Simply change the filesystem disk if you wish to switch between the configured storage options
+    );